-The wild beast/ false prophet, which arises in later (less ‘formative’, more ‘formed’ or firm) times in mankind’s history – the United States is relatively young – has two horns like a lamb but a mouth like a dragon.
-It is happy to report to those willing to delude themselves and ignore evidence that it is godly, democratic and good, like an inoffensive lamb.
-In reality, other components of the wild beast are instructed by this 7th head of the wild beast (which has become the corporatocracy) how to behave and only disobey at their own peril.
-(With the octopus of corporatocracy, single nation states – Venezuela, Egypt, Haiti for example – are not allowed independence.
-They – their people and leaders together – can choose independence but the corporatocracy doesn’t accept that choice and will pressure/ attack that nation state until it complies or is changed, favorably.
+The wild beast/ false prophet, which arises in later (less ‘formative’, more ‘formed’ or firm; hence “earth”) times in mankind’s history, namely the United States, is relatively young.
+And it is said to possess two horns like a lamb but a mouth like a dragon.
+That world power / wild beast that arises out of the earth / false prophet is happy to report to those willing to delude themselves and ignore evidence that it is godly, democratic and good, like an inoffensive lamb (“two horns like a lamb”).
+In reality, other components of the wild beast are instructed by this 7th head of the wild beast (which has come to rule over the Corporatocracy) how to behave and only disobey at their own peril.
+(With the octopus of Corporatocracy, single nation states – Venezuela, are not allowed full, unconditional independence or any independence if they are targetted for swallowing down.
+They – their people and leaders together – can choose independence but the Corporatocracy doesn’t accept that choice and will pressure/ attack that nation state until it complies or is changed, favorably.
 The people’s wishes are ignored.
-Those among the people who embrace corporatocracy, whose ruling classes and elites conveniently view the people as the enemy, while exploiting them, pay for their ‘vote’ for dependence, while a handful of the soulless among them might enjoy some material benefits as they actively assist the corporatocracy in devouring their society.)
+Those among the people who embrace Corporatocracy, whose ruling classes and elites conveniently view the people as the enemy, while exploiting them, pay for their ‘vote’ for dependence, while a handful of the soulless among them might enjoy some material benefits as they actively assist the Corporatocracy in devouring their own society.)
 And often, if they are weak but possess resources (or a door to resources) that the false prophet component of the beast wants, they don’t have to disobey.
 They will simply be swallowed down suddenly and violently the way the former Yugoslavia was (after which it was fed to bankers, investors, etc), the way Haiti was (making it a sweatshop paradise), and the way countless other nation states have been.

 The striking image of that wild beast/ false prophet presented in Revelation includes a mouth like a dragon below the two horns of a lamb.
 The dragon-like mouth represents the imperialistic nature of the United States.
-Imperialism means aggression by a nation state (or group of nation states), not in self-defense, but for improper gain.
+Imperialism means aggression by a nation state (or group of nation states), not in self-defense, but for improper gain for a minority.
 Haitians, Hondurans, Chileans, Argentinians, inhabitants of Bosnia-Herzegovina, Iraq and Afghanistan have certainly learned all about imperialism.
 And not from books.

 “However, There also arose a dispute among them over which one of them seemed to be greatest.
 But he said to them: “The kings of the nations lord it over them and those having authority over them are called Benefactors.
 You though are not to be that way.
 But let him who is the greatest among you become as the youngest and the one acting as chief as the one ministering.
 For which one is greater: The one reclining at the table or the one ministering?
 Is it not the one reclining at the table?
 But I am in your midst as the one ministering.” -Luke 22:24-27